anders94/api-docs/source/includes/_http-private.md

 Field | Description
 ------|------------
-currency | The currency of this deposit. address | The address to which this deposit was sent. amount | The total value of the deposit. (network fees will not be included in this)
+depositNumber | The unique Poloniex specific deposit ID for this deposit. currency | The currency of this deposit. address | The address to which this deposit was sent. amount | The total value of the deposit. (network fees will not be included in this)